celery/celery/docs/releases/1.0/announcement.rst

 from any Python project.
 It can also operate with other languages via webhooks.

-The recommended message broker is `RabbitMQ`_, but support for Redis or database is also available.
+The recommended message broker is `RabbitMQ`_, but support for Redis and databases is also available.

 .. _`RabbitMQ`: http://rabbitmq.org